auditOne/documentation/markdowns/How_to_stake_JUNO_on_Omniflex.md

 <img width="900" src="https://user-images.githubusercontent.com/95366163/149306790-198808f0-6a95-430d-bf77-340a52c6dba0.png">

+Here again you can check the status of your transaction by clicking on the transaction hash on the right. <br>

 You can now go back to [**Step 1**](#step1) and restake your rewards to benefit from [compounding effects](Compound_interest.md).